Program Development Grant

 Recipients will work with UC International to implement the programmatic aspects of the proposal:

 - Funding will be transferred to the recipient’s Department.
-All travel requests will be completed by the grantee following university procedures/requirements in Concur.
+All travel requests will be completed by the grantee following university procedures/requirements in Concur (and any other international travel approval).
 It is the grantee’s responsibility to ensure that all relevant information is obtained and that the travel request is submitted for approval.

 - All travel expense reports will be submitted by the grantee in Concur, following university procedures/requirements.